jsshargel/SEIM-Azure-Sentinel/README.md

 - Firewall Configuration: Windows Defender Firewall
 - Data Visualization: Azure Sentinel Workbooks
 # Skills and Lessons Learned
 - This lab was so much fun and challenging at points because I ran into quite a few problems.
 I gained so much practical experience having to work through issues along the way.
-This lab helped me gain valuable experience in setting up and configuring Azure Sentinel to monitor attacks in real-time.
-I also enjoyed playing around with log analytics.
+This lab helped me gain valuable experience in setting up and configuring Azure Sentinel to monitor attacks in real time!
+I also enjoyed playing around in the log analytics workspace.
+Understanding the log process was invaluable.
+This lab allowed me to gain experience from ingestion to analysis.
 # Configuration Steps
 - The first thing we will do is create an Azure account.
 - An important note: At the end of this lab we need to circle back and delete the resource group with all of the resources in it.